kmonticolo/ansible-vtsi/ansible-role-vtsi/README.md

 Role Variables
 --------------
+Role variables are to be set in `ansible-vtsi/ansible-role-vtsi/vars/main.yml`

 mirror: set a mirror that contains vTSI package

 build: informs which package build should be used

 host_entries: set an IP with hostnames that will be located in /etc/hosts file, make sure that you are using the correct ones.